oracle-livelabs/analytics-ai/big-data/bds-ml-oac/cleanse-data/cleanse-data.md

 * Verify transformed data uploaded to Hive.
 * Grant write permissions to livy user on Hive Database.

+### Prerequisites
+This lab assumes that you have successfully completed all of the preceding labs in the **Contents** menu.

 ## Task 1: Creat an Object Storage API Key for the Cluster

 1. Login to Oracle Cloud Console and open the navigation menu.
 Click **Analytics & AI**.
 Under **Data Lake**, click **Big Data Service**.